-PG will begin in the Conference’s first year.
-For 2020, churches are asked to maintain giving at 2019 levels by adding together their 2019 OCWM Basic Support and Conference Dues and making this amount their minimum gift.
+For 2020, churches were asked to maintain giving at 2019 levels by adding together their 2019 OCWM Basic Support and Conference Dues and making this amount their minimum gift.
+Similarly, UCM churches are asked to maintain their UCM level minus Assoc. dues.
 Increases will also be gratefully received and will strengthen the ministries of the new Conference!
-For 2021, churches will use a two-step process to determine their PG contribution (see below).
+For 2021, churches are being asked to use a two-step process to determine their PG contribution (see below).

 How are Proportional Giving contributions determined?

 PG contributions are determined by the church itself using the following two-step process: